greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 Specifies the directory of the UNIX-domain socket on which the server is to listen for connections from client applications.
 Multiple sockets can be created by listing multiple directories separated by commas.

-**Important:** Do not change the value of this parameter.
+> **Important** Do not change the value of this parameter.
 The default location is required for Greenplum Database utilities.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|